shaivighoshdop/Sorting-Visualiser/README.md

 # Sorting-Visualiser

-The objective of this project is to create a web application using HTML, CSS, Javascript to visualize how various sorting algorithms work.
+The objective of this project is to create a web application using HTML, CSS and rudimentary Javascript to visualize how various sorting algorithms work.

 Project Context :